 A sturdy sledgehammer is an obvious choice for demolition and is also handy for extrication work, either from buildings that are damaged or vehicles.

-Sledgehammers also get the job done when it’s time to drive posts or poles into the ground are also handy for busting up brick, concrete and other masonry.
+Sledgehammers also get the job done when it’s time to drive posts or poles into the ground, and are also handy for busting up brick, concrete and other masonry.
 A sledgehammer can be used with a standard wedge to split wood and even whole trees, also.

 6. Shovel (Spade)